dynatrace-oss/barista/src/lib/expandable-panel/README.md

 ## Initialization

 To apply the Dynatrace expandable panel, use the `<dt-expandable-panel>` element.
-Example:

 | Attribute | Description |
 | --- | --- |
 | `dt-expandable-panel` | The expandable panel, with the behaviour, but without styling |
 | `[dtExpandablePanel]=#panel` | The expandable trigger which listens on click and key events.
 The trigger needs to get a panel assigned. |

-<docs-source-example example="DefaultExpandablePanelExampleComponent"></docs-source-example>
+<docs-source-example example="DefaultExpandablePanelExample"></docs-source-example>

 ## Expandable panel